By George Beccaloni PhD

-The “earthquake-tortured island of Ternate” (as Wallace called it in his book The Malay Archipelago) is a small island in Indonesia off the north-east coast of Sulawesi.
-It consists of a very large active volcano (Mount Gamalama, 1,715 m) which is only inhabited around the base and is forested all the way to the crater.
-Wallace made Ternate his base during the second half of his collecting expedition to the 'Malay Archipelago' and he rented a house there and lived in it on several occasions between early January 1858 and July 1861.
-It was whilst living there in early 1858 that he famously posted his essay on evolution by natural selection1 to Charles Darwin, and it is because of this that this Ternate house has become legendary.
+The “earthquake-tortured island of Ternate” (as Wallace called it in his famous book The Malay Archipelago) is a small Indonesian island off the western coast of the much larger island of Halmahera.
+It consists of a very large active volcano (Mount Gamalama, 1,715 m) which is only inhabited around the base and is forested all the way to near the crater.
+Wallace made Ternate his base during the second half of his collecting expedition to the 'Malay Archipelago' and rented a house there and lived in it on several occasions between early January 1858 and early January 1861.
+It was whilst he was living there in March 1858 that he famously posted his essay on evolution by natural selection1 to Charles Darwin, and it is because of this that his Ternate house has become legendary.

 In his book The Malay Archipelago Wallace writes the following about the house: